 Lab Director

-Headshot AWing Ng is a doctoral student in the Counseling Psychology program at the University of Utah.
+Wing Ng is a doctoral candidate in the Counseling Psychology program at the University of Utah.
 Wing uses he/him/his pronouns.
 Wing attended the University of Oregon for his bachelor’s degree and University of Wisconsin – Madison for his master’s degree in counseling.
 Wing’s research interests include training in multicultural counseling, supervision in counseling, and psychotherapy processes.
 Outside of the lab, Wing likes to watch movies, learn about the financial market, and play games online with his friends.

 Alumni and Recent Graduates